mamersfo/datomic-intro-java/pres/content.md

 ![Agility](resources/agility.png)

-Source: Stuart Halloway, from "Day of Datomic" training
+Adapted from: Stuart Halloway, from "Day of Datomic" training

 ---